COVID-19 Update:Learn more about how we are protecting our patients, families and staff, as well as other important facts about COVID-19.

 - Major depression.
-A serious condition that involves persistent sadness, hopelessness and other symptoms
+A serious condition that involves persistent sadness, hopelessness and other symptoms.

 - Bipolar disorder.
-A type of depression that also includes severe mood changes to extreme elation and happiness
+A type of depression that also includes severe mood changes to extreme elation and happiness.

 - Difficult relationships with family and friends

 Mood disorders can cause other symptoms as well.
 Parents are in a unique position to see behavior changes and problems in their children.
 We take your concerns seriously and listen carefully to your observations.
 In addition to getting psychotherapy support, leading a healthy lifestyle can play a role in managing symptoms of depression.

 We start with a thorough evaluation to talk with you about your child’s symptoms, your family health history and any other psychological concerns you may have.
 The evaluation may take one or two sessions or more, depending on your needs.
-To give us more details about your child’s condition, we may ask your family to fill out forms known as objective scales.
+To give us more details about your child’s condition, we may ask your family to fill out questionnaires.
 In some cases, teachers are also asked to complete these forms.
 With an accurate diagnosis, we design a specific treatment plan to provide the best care for each child.

 Our clinicians provide individualized treatment programs with the goal of reducing your child’s mood symptoms and improve their functioning as quickly and successfully as possible.
 Parents are strongly encouraged to participate in their child’s treatment to help reinforce treatment progress.
 We rely upon the most effective psychotherapy techniques available to achieve your treatment goals.